Rehab-Hamdi/Digital-System-for-Botany-Slides/README.md

 # Digital System for Botany Slides

 ## Who are we
 - We are three students in the Faculty of Science, Ain Shams University, passionate about computer science.
 Our goal is to know something about everything and everything about something.
 This is our graduation project, chosen to benefit students and doctors in the Botany Department, making their studies easier.
-We thank Allah for success.

 ## Team
 - **Hagar Abdelalim**